-407 Smart intensification is beneficial for biodiversity at the landscape scale.
-Environments where intensive 408 agriculture is dominant are often very poor in terms of biodiversity.
-One might therefore suggest that, in order to 409 preserve biodiversity, one should avoid intensification and maintain a certain biodiversity on agricultural lands.
-410 Again, such a strategy would necessarily imply that more land would be needed to produce the same amount of 411 agricultural goods.
-Recent studies have consistently shown that such a strategy is not beneficial for biodiversity at 412 a larger scale: the biodiversity gained on agricultural land is, in general, not sufficient to compensate for the 413 additional biodiversity loss due to agricultural land expansion (e.g. Phalan et al., 2011b; De Beenhouwer et al., 414 2013; Schneider et al., 2014).
-Thus, land sparing and concentrating intensive agriculture on designated areas is 415 generally a better strategy than land sharing with low-intensity agriculture that will occupy a much larger fraction 416 of the available land (Figure 5).
-Sparing will not always be the best strategy as this will depend on local conditions: 417 for instance, wildlife-friendly agriculture may be the best solution in the buffer zones around wildlife reserves.
+Smart intensification is beneficial for biodiversity at the landscape scale.
+Environments where intensive agriculture is dominant are often very poor in terms of biodiversity.
+One might therefore suggest that, in order to preserve biodiversity, intensification should be avoided and a certain biodiversity on agricultural lands maintained.
+Again, such a strategy would necessarily imply that more land would be needed to produce the same amount of agricultural goods.
+Recent studies have consistently shown that such a strategy is not beneficial for biodiversity at a larger scale: the biodiversity gained on agricultural land is, in general, not sufficient to compensate for the additional biodiversity loss due to agricultural land expansion (e.g. Phalan et al., 2011b; De Beenhouwer et al., 2013; Schneider et al., 2014).
+Thus, land sparing and concentrating intensive agriculture on designated areas is generally a better strategy than land sharing with low-intensity agriculture that will occupy a much larger fraction of the available land (Fig. 5).
+Sparing will not always be the best strategy as this will depend on local conditions: for instance, wildlife-friendly agriculture may be the best solution in the buffer zones around wildlife reserves.